mineek/trollbrek/README.md

 Then make yourself an ssh ramdisk using [SSHRD_Script](https://github.com/verygenericname/SSHRD_Script) and copy the files from the sshramdisk folder into installer/sshramdisk.

-Then edit install.sh with the right file names / ipsw link.
+Then edit install.sh with the right file names / ipsw link. ( can find on theiphonewiki )

 then run in the root of the repo
 1. ```./build.sh```